 Another question is whether the perceived safety net of a drug such as Truvada would encourage young adults to engage in riskier or more frequent sexual activities.

 Adults living with HIV have been taking Gilead Sciences’ Truvada, in conjunction with other antiretroviral drugs, since it was first approved by the FDA in 2004.

 In 2012, the FDA approved the drug for pre-exposure prophylaxis (PrEP) use in healthy individuals age 18 and older who are at a high risk for contracting HIV or who may have HIV-positive sexual partners.

-Daily PrEP reduces the risk of contracting HIV through sexual activity by around 90 percent, according to the CDC.
+Daily PrEP reduces the risk of contracting HIV through sexual activity by around 90 percent,

 Rates of contracting the virus are close to zero for those who take the drug four or more times per week.